Our travel guide to backpacking in Arunachal Pradesh, for those interested in exploring one of India’s most beautiful—and least visited—states.

 Where to stay in Itanagar

-- Hotel Blue Pine – 1,320 Rs for a double with private toilet, including taxes – Five minutes’ walk from the Sumo stand, near backside of bus stand
+- Hotel Blue Pine – 1,320 Rs for a double with private toilet, including taxes – Five minutes’ walk from the Sumo stand, near back side of the bus stand

 - There are a handful of other hotels near Blue Pine.
 We heard Pine Ridge Hotel is cheap, but can’t confirm that it accepts foreigners.